GZ6G Technologies to Participate in April 7 Investor Conference, Hosted by OTC Markets

-LAS VEGAS, NV, April 05, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – GZ6G Technologies Corp.
+LAS VEGAS, April 05, 2022 (GLOBE NEWSWIRE) -- GZ6G Technologies Corp.
 (OTCQB: GZIC), an enterprise smart solutions provider for cities, stadiums, universities, and other large venues, today announced that Coleman Smith, Chairman, CEO and President, will participate in an investor conference hosted by OTC Markets through VirtualInvestorConferences.com.

 DATE: April 7, 2022